 Dr. Wang also incorporates PDF Reader into his lectures, citing the presentation mode as one of the easiest ways to share slides he prepares while taking notes directly on the material.
 After the lecture, he’ll share the annotated document with students and upload it to Moodle, the online learning platform Juniata College uses.

 If you’d like to try NoteLedge and PDF Reader – as well as other creative tools that are perfect for the online classroom – you can sign up for a 30-day free trial using this link and entering your institutional email.
+Add these apps to your personal toolkit in order to maximize your path to building an effective online classroom using 3 tools!
+Want more details about the online tools offered?
+Check out our post here now!

 Also published on Medium.